givingjar/blog.givingjar.org/_posts/2016-08-17-charity-spotlight-hannahs-house.md

 ## Big Wins

 Hannah's House raised more money in 2015 than any previous year and it has helped many women and their children.
 The program has been highly successful overall, too.
-Over 95% of the women they have helped were able to transition into their own house with stable income.
+Over 95% of the women helped were able to transition into their own house with a stable income.

 Jessica also reflects on the individual transformations she has seen during her tenure.
 Getting a diploma, developing important life skills at Hannah's House, and becoming a mother are great accomplishments, especially when it all happens in 15 months, often less.